-When you see the designs visually, you’ll be able to weigh in what matters most or not.
-Then you can now work with a fit-out contractor who’ll use their experience and skills to elevate your plans once you both agreed on a final design.
+When you see the designs visually, you’ll be able to weigh in on what matters most or not.
+Then you can now work with a fit-out contractor who’ll use their experience and skills to elevate your plans once you both agree on a final design.

 Browse the Contracts Properly

 To preserve the budget you set, ensure that you’re getting the right deal from your fit-out contractor, including the following:

 - Labour costs

 - Assurance that the contractor’s fit-out services will be completed successfully and on time